tim-kos/node-retry/Readme.md

 #Changelog

-0.5.0 Introduced optional timeOps parameter for the attempt() function which is an object having a property timeout in miliseconds and a property cb callback function.
+0.6.0 Introduced optional timeOps parameter for the attempt() function which is an object having a property timeout in miliseconds and a property cb callback function.
 Whenever your retry operation takes longer than timeout to execute, the timeout callback function cb is called.

+0.5.0 Some minor refactorings.

 0.4.0 Changed retryOperation.try() to retryOperation.attempt().
 Deprecated the aliases start() and try() for it.